Healthy Campus Plan 2022

-As we prepare to welcome students back to campus this Fall during the ongoing COVID-19 pandemic, the health of our students, faculty and staff remains our top priority.
+As the global COVID-19 pandemic circumstances continue to evolve, the health of our students, faculty and staff remains our top priority.
 We will implement measures as follows, all of which are subject to change based on federal, state, and local directives, as well as any changing local conditions.

 COVID-19 Safety Protocols

 There are many mitigation strategies we are continuing to implement to reduce the possible spread of COVID-19 in our school.
 COVID-19 policies are intended to mitigate, not eliminate, risk.
 No single action or set of actions will completely eliminate the risk of contracting COVID-19.
 Strategies and protocols may be changed at any time as deemed appropriate by the school, in accordance with emerging information, new variants, local/state/federal directives, and/or CDC guidelines.